Multi-person 3D pose estimation from unlabelled data

-Our proposal is not limited to a number or configuration of cameras but requires the camera configuration to be the same during data gathering and the final inference for pose estimation.
-Thus, a previous step for using the approach presented in this paper is to select a fixed world frame of reference and calibrate the whole system of cameras to obtain their extrinsic and intrinsic parameters.
-These parameters are used during the training and inference phases of the two proposed neural networks, as described in sections~\ref{sec:skeleton_matching} and~\ref{MLP_pose}.
+The first step to set up the system is to calibrate the intrinsic parameters of all the cameras available, as well as their extrinsic parameters with respect to the desired global frame of reference.
+Using these parameters, the projection matrices of all the cameras ($T^c \; \forall c \in \mathbb{C}_t$) are created.
+These matrices are used during the training and inference phases of the two proposed neural networks, as described in sections~\ref{sec:skeleton_matching} and~\ref{MLP_pose}.